-The fact not all participants are available in a DRM-free flavor is bound to upset some, believe it or not.
+The fact not all participants are available in a DRM-free flavour is bound to upset some, believe it or not.
 But while the days of Humble prioritizing DRM-free and multi-platform availability are long gone, the quality of their bundles remains high.
 Plenty of brainteasers and thought-provoking content in this lineup, with both Dear Esther and Luxuria Superbia (you’ll see) having joined the ranks.
-Anyway, as always, applicable soundtracks will be included with purchase and you can decide who (Humble, developers, charity) gets how much, by adjusting the sliders.
-Now, how about them games?
+Anyway, as always, applicable soundtracks will be included with the purchase and you can decide who (Humble, developers, charity) gets how much, by adjusting the sliders.

 And Yet It Moves (Windows, Mac, Linux – Steam, DRM-free)